 (See also Overview of Thyroid Function Overview of Thyroid Function The thyroid gland, located in the anterior neck just below the cricoid cartilage, consists of 2 lobes connected by an isthmus.
 Follicular cells in the gland produce the 2 main thyroid hormones... read more .)

 In infants, hyperthyroidism is rare but potentially life-threatening.
 It develops in fetuses of women with current or prior Graves disease Graves disease Thyroid disorders may predate or develop during pregnancy.
 Pregnancy does not change the symptoms of hypothyroidism and hyperthyroidism.
-Fetal effects vary with the disorder and the drugs used... read more .
+Fetal effects vary with the disorder and the medications... read more .
 In Graves disease, maternal autoantibodies against the thyroid receptor for thyroid-stimulating hormone (TSH) overstimulate thyroid hormone production by binding to TSH receptors in the thyroid gland.
 These antibodies cross the placenta and cause thyroid hyperfunction in the fetus (intrauterine Graves disease), which can result in fetal death or preterm birth due to fetal hyperactivity or tachycardia.
 Because infants clear the antibodies after birth, neonatal Graves disease is usually transient.
 However, because the clearance rate varies, duration of neonatal Graves disease varies.

 In children and adolescents, Graves disease is the cause of hyperthyroidism in > 90% of cases.
 There is an increased incidence of Graves disease during puberty, with 80% of cases occurring after 11 years of age.
 The primary mechanism is stimulating antibodies for the TSH receptor.
 Other antibodies block the TSH receptor, and the balance between stimulating and blocking determines the severity of Graves disease.
 Many children with Graves disease have a family history of autoimmune thyroid disease or other autoimmune conditions.
-Children with trisomy 21 Down Syndrome (Trisomy 21) Down syndrome is an anomaly of chromosome 21 that can cause intellectual disability, microcephaly, short stature, and characteristic facies.
-Diagnosis is suggested by physical anomalies and... read more are at increased risk of Graves disease.
+Children with trisomy 21 Down Syndrome (Trisomy 21) Down syndrome is an abnormality of chromosome 21 that can cause intellectual disability, microcephaly, short stature, and characteristic facies.
+Diagnosis is suggested by physical anomalies... read more are at increased risk of Graves disease.

 Less common causes of hyperthyroidism in children and adolescents include autonomously functioning toxic nodules, transient hyperthyroidism during the early phase of Hashimoto thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic autoimmune inflammation of the thyroid with lymphocytic infiltration.
 Findings include painless thyroid enlargement and symptoms of hypothyroidism.
 Diagnosis... read more followed by eventual hypothyroidism (hashitoxicosis), or adverse drug effects (eg, amiodarone-induced hyperthyroidism).
 Occasionally, transient hyperthyroidism can be caused by infections, including bacterial (acute thyroiditis) and viral (subacute thyroiditis Subacute Thyroiditis Subacute thyroiditis is an acute inflammatory disease of the thyroid probably caused by a virus.
 Symptoms include fever and thyroid tenderness.
 Initial hyperthyroidism is common, sometimes followed... read more ) infections; bacterial causes include Staphylococcus aureus, S. epidermis, Streptococcus pyogenes, S. pneumoniae, Escherichia coli, and Clostridium septicum.
 Predisposing factors for acute thyroiditis in children include congenital anomalies (eg, persistent pyriform sinus fistula) and immunocompromised status.